PaulisMatrix/paulismatrix.github.io/content/posts/localhost over https using Caddy.md

 /data/caddy/certificates/local/localhost #
 ```

-and acts as a Centra Authority(CA) and signs these certs.
+and acts as a Certificate Authority(CA) and signs these certs.
 You can see the root certs being stored in the above location as mentioned :
 ```
 -rw-------    1 root     root           227 Aug 25 10:57 root.key
 -rw-------    1 root     root           631 Aug 25 10:57 root.crt